- Why cross the chasm to reach the mass market?

 So, sometimes sceptical criticism makes sense: a product must present a full scale solution, a complex of measures and tools to make life and production more efficient and also be easy to operate.

-What is a whole product?
+What is the whole product?

-Every high tech product has a discrepancy between claims and delivery, and needs joint products to become a whole product.
+Every high tech product has a discrepancy between claims and delivery and needs joint products to become a whole product.
 What one gets in the beginning, paying for minimal configuration is called a primary product (idea seems to be similar to Minimum Viable Product (MVP).

 Just creating a whole product is not enough.
 You need to manage it right.
 Get rid of redundant elements, provide perfect conditions for cooperation between marketing and production and make sure to establish long-term relationships with consumers.